x211321/VGC-Analyze/README.md

  * Download your collection data from your VGCollect.com profile
  * Sort, filter, group and compare your collection by various attributes
  * Create templates for easy access to often used filter combinations
- * Chart data as a bar, pie, area or line chart
+ * Graph data as a bar, pie, area or line chart
  * Export your collection as a printable HTML page
  * Assign platform holders to specific keywords
  * Combine related platforms for better comparisons